innovative. science in cologne.

 The European Astronaut Center (EAC) is also located on the DLR site.
 Starting 2017, it is also possible to put on events and workshops at the EAC.
 For this purpose, the EAC offers plenty of "space“, in the foyer, in the seminar room or in the astronaut training hall.
 The European Aviation Safety Agency, EASA, completes Cologne’s trio of aviation and space travel organisations.
 The agency has been located on the banks of the Rhine for a year.

-TH Köln, founded in 1971 as the Cologne University of Applied Sciences, offers German and foreign students and academics specializing in social, cultural, social, engineering and the natural sciences an inspiring learning, working and research environment.
-At present, more than 25,000 students are enrolled in more than 90 undergraduate and master study programmes.
-Some 1,700 people work at the university.
+Founded in 1971, TH Köln offers German and foreign students and academics specializing in social, cultural, social, engineering and the natural sciences an inspiring learning, working and research environment.
+At present, more than 26,000 students are enrolled in more than 90 undergraduate and master study programmes.
+Some 1,800 people work at the university.
 TH Köln is shaping social innovation and meeting the challenges of our time.
 Interdisciplinary thinking and action as well as regional, national and international activities make the TH Köln an esteemed partner for cooperation and innovation in many areas.
+The university’s high standards stand for themselves – something for which it was awarded the Genius Loci Prize for Teaching Excellence by the Stifterverband für die Deutsche Wissenschaft (Association of German Science) in 2017.

 The German Sport University Cologne combines education, international research and high-level sport.
 It is not only Germany’s only sports university but also the largest in terms of scientific institutes, scientific disciplines and registered students.
-Currently, the „SpoHo“, as it is known as, offers a truly unique environment for more than 6,000 students from 70 countries and around 870 employees.
+Situated in the Müngersdorf Sports Park, at the heart of Cologne’s green belt and offering an excellent sports infrastructure, the "SpoHo“, as it is known, offers a truly unique environment for around 900 employees and over 6,000 students from more than 85 countries.

 An overview of all universities and research institutions can be found here.